Bro. Cantalupi's Fundraising Drive

 .

-new walls, ceiling and sink for the Kitchen
+III. new walls, ceiling, and sink for the Kitchen

 Years of leaks coming fromthe porch roof above

-caused much serious damage to the kitchen's ceiling and walls,
+caused serious damage to the kitchen's walls and ceiling,

-causing not only the paint's blistering and peeling,
+leading not only to the paint's blistering and peeling,

-Tony Santos, who in the last five years has re-plastered and re-painted
+Tony Santos, who in the last eighteen years has re-plastered and re-painted

 three of the House's upstairs bedrooms

-Two days before this re-plastering, Bros.
+Two days before the re-plastering, Bros.
 Justin Charity and Joseph Hart,

 in order to save money, had organized a "Weekend Warriors" turnout

-of over a dozen brothers, who for six hours did all the prep work,
+of over a dozen brothers, who for six hours did the prep work,

 by stripping off the kitchen's old paint and plaster.

-The old kitchen sink cabinet was hauled away (another heavy donation to alma mater).
+The former kitchen sink cabinet, over twenty years old,was hauled away (another heavy donation to alma mater).

 The brand new kitchen: